 In some instances, clients may require the removal of inorganic, structural body parts that make up the majority of the biomass of certain hard-bodied organisms (e.g., the shell of bivalves and gastropods).
 In these instances, removal of the shell prior to measuring dry-weight is necessary.
 Acidification removes the calcium carbonate present, leaving behind organic carbon.
 Most of the following procedures have been adopted by the U.S. Environmental Protection Agency for use in the estuarine portion of the Environmental Monitoring and Assessment Program for the assessment of the macrobenthic community (Valente and Strobel 1993).
+Note that when determining ash-free dry weight, removal of shells by acidification is not necessary, as shells remain in the ash after combustion.
+Shells are crushed open and placed in pre-weighed crucibles.

 - 1. Place hard bodied organisms in pre-weighed, numbered, porcelain crucibles.
 Select an appropriately sized crucible for each taxonomic category, according to the amount of material to be processed.
 Record the crucible number on the biomass data sheet along with the taxonomic group to be measured. - 2.
 Take care to check that all organisms are rinsed from the vials into the crucible. - 3.
-Shuck large bivalves (length > 2 cm) and process only the organic tissue since acidification of large shells takes too much time and uses an excessive amount of acid. - 4.
+Shuck large bivalves (length >2cm) and process only the organic tissue since acidification of large shells takes too much time and uses an excessive amount of acid. - 4.
 Acidify crucibles in a fume hood using 10% HCl.
 Add 10% acid as needed to complete the dissolution of shell material.
 Acidification will continue until there are no visible traces of shell material. - 5.
 After all visible traces of shell material have disappeared, rinse the crucible with distilled water to remove the HCl byproducts. - 6.
 For subsequent steps for biomass determination of hard-bodied organisms proceed with Steps 5 through 12 of SOP 9.0 or Steps 1 through 6 of SOP 10.0.